By Jake Donovan (photos by Tom Hogan/Hogan Photos)

 Cuadro enters with a deceptive record, with all five career losses coming in extremely close affairs.
 He proved to be a handful in a hard-fought loss to former 130-pound title challenger Diego Magdaleno exactly 52 weeks ago, and also came up just short on the road versus unbeaten Roman Andreeev this past May.
 He comes into Saturday’s contest on the heels of a 1st round knockout this past July in Santo Domingo, Dominican Republic.

 The bout tops a 10-fight card with the main two bouts carrying a Mexico vs. Venezuela theme.

 In the chief support, Mexicali's Leonard Baez looks to capitalize on the biggest win of his career, as he faces Venezuela's Edixon Perez in a 10-round super bantamweight regional title fight.

 Baez (16-2, 9KOs) weighed 121.2 pounds for his first title defense, while Perez (19-4, 14KOs) came in just under the limit at 121.6 pounds for his first career fight in Mexico.

 Their pairing comes just two months after Baez scored a major upset in soundly outpointing previously unbeaten prospect Alberto Melian this past July in his lone career bout in the United States.
 The win extended his current win streak to four straight as he returns home for his ninth appearance in Mexicali, fighting at the venue which housed his pro debut.

-Jake Donovan is the managing editor of BoxingScene.com.
+Jake Donovan is a senior writer for BoxingScene.com.
 Twitter: @JakeNDaBox